Clinical Psychology Training Programme

 The examination of academic and clinical performance is conducted by University staff.
 An external examiner is appointed to oversee the examinations and can be involved in appeals against the decisions of the internal examiners.
 The research theses are examined by individual external examiners with specialist knowledge of the subject area.

 The Personal and Professional Development Sub-committee (part of the overall Programme Management Committee) is both reactive to expressed need, and proactive in terms of promoting awareness and understanding of personal and professional development needs.
 Trainees from each of the three years are members of this sub-committee.
-In the Introductory Block in Year 1, the personal and professional development programme is outlined, and trainees are directed to the relevant documentation on our website, notably: PPD - A Core Theme, and Personal Support for Trainees.

 Each psychologist in clinical training has a named academic tutor, and a named clinical tutor, and regular meetings are timetabled throughout the three years to reflect on the training experience and to receive support.
 Clinical and academic tutors also conduct annual appraisal meetings.
 We do not have a named personal tutor, as the feedback from trainees has been that they wish to be able to choose whom to approach depending on their relationship with individual staff members, and the nature of their concerns or difficulties.
 We also have a mentor scheme where every trainee is allocated a qualified clinical psychologist as their mentor with the aim of developing a confidential and supportive relationship across training.